zenpan/com-fortysheep-docker/README.md

 1. Modify the values to match your environment
 1. Never commit the .env file (it's included in .gitignore)

+## Development Environment Setup

+After configuring your .env file, follow these steps to set up the development environment:

+1. Make the development variables script executable:
+    ```bash
+    chmod +x create_dev_vars.py
+    ```

+2. Run the script to generate Terraform variables for the dev environment:
+    ```bash
+    ./create_dev_vars.py
+    ```

+This will create a `terraform.tfvars` file in the `environments/dev` directory with your specific configuration values.
+The generated file is excluded from version control for security reasons.

+A `terraform.tfvars.example` file is provided in the repository as a template.
+You can also use this as a reference for the required variables.

 ## Maintainer

 Kevin Ritchey (kevin@fortysheep.com)